About Villa Sepia

 Identifying bee friendly products is important.
 It gives consumers the opportunity to promote agricultural practices and products that are in harmony with the well-being of pollinators.

 Not using chemicals, encourages many wild flowers as well as insects amongst our vines.
-In the spring, false rocket, a beautiful white flower is like snow on the ground.
-Early summer follows with a spread of poppies.

 Friends of Villa Sepia

 Doing everything by hand, we rely on our friends and Wwoofers to help us.
 Our friends make our wine the success it is.